MATCH PREVIEW: ROTHERHAM VS CARDIFF CITY

 WATCH: Extended highlights of the match will be available to subscribers of Cardiff City Player HD*

-Live updates from the New York Stadium will come via our official Twitter account, @CardiffCityFC
+SOCIAL: Live updates from the New York Stadium will come via our official Twitter account, @CardiffCityFC.

 *Search ‘Cardiff City’ on the App Store and Google Play Store to view Cardiff City Player HD on smart phones.